antmendoza/antmendoza.github.io_code/implementing-human-task-management-with-temporal/src/main/java/com/antmendoza/temporal/README.md

 # Demo tasks interaction

-This example demonstrates a generic implementation for "User Tasks" interaction with Temporal, which can be easily implemented as follows:
+This example demonstrates a generic implementation for "User Tasks" interaction with Temporal:
 - The main workflow [WorkflowWithTasks](WorkflowWithTasks.java) have an activity (or local activity) that send the request to an external service.
 The _external service_, for this example, is another workflow ([WorkflowTaskManager](WorkflowTaskManager.java)), that takes care of the task life-cicle.